 Journey to Korean Music offers a rich experience of Korean music in all of its diversity, from traditional Korean arts in their original forms to Korean music reshaped using modern language.

 Go to Center Stage Korea

 Center Stage Korea (CSK), initiated and organized by KAMS, is a partnership program with international presenters.
-In cooperation with festivals, venues and networks, CSK introduces Korea’s diverse performances to audiences around the world, thus strengthening cultural enrichment, mutual understanding and exchange in the field of arts.
-The CSK’s grant will cover part of the international airfare and freight cost of invited Korean performing artists/groups and the subsidies go directly to the Korean artists/groups.
-The application deadline for CSK will be at the end of November every year.
+In co-operation with festivals, venues and networks, CSK introduces Korea’s diverse performances to audiences around the world, thus strengthening cultural enrichment, as well as mutual understanding and exchange in the field of arts.
+The CSK’s grant covers part of the international airfare and freight cost of invited Korean performing artists/groups and the subsidies go directly to the Korean artists/groups.
+The application deadline for CSK is at the end of November every year.

-• Center Stage Korea _ Korean Focused : This is a program for cooperating with major theaters and festivals abroad and introducing Korean performing arts productions as special programs featuring two or more Korean artists/groups or Korean group(s) in an opening or closing performance.
+• Center Stage Korea - Korean Focused : This program aims to foster collaboration with prominent theaters and festivals abroad, presenting Korean performing arts productions as special programs.
+These programs feature two or more Korean artists/groups, or highlight a Korean show as the opening or closing performance of the event.

-• Center Stage Korea _ Touring : This is for one or more Korean performing artists/groups planning to tour with two or more partner organizations at several festivals/venues.
+• Center Stage Korea - Tour Focused : This program is designed for one or more Korean performing artists/groups intending to tour with multiple partner organizations across various festivals and venues.

 Promoting Participation of Art Markets Overseas

 Go to Promoting Participation of Art-market overseas

 The Korea Arts Management Service (KAMS) is carrying out projects to support participation in overseas performing arts markets in order to expand promotion opportunities and develop these markets for Korean promoters and performing artists/groups.